 The three most important factors influencing autofocus are the light level, subject contrast, and camera or subject motion.

 Your DSLR camera may have an “AF Assist” lamp in front of the camera, it is not an “Active AF” beam, all it does is fire direct light at your subject like a flashlight would, so it still relies on your camera’s “Passive AF” system.

 Autofocus points are what the camera uses to focus on a subject.
 You’ll probably first notice them when you press the shutter halfway.
-Many cameras will emit a “beep,” and some of the AF points will light up (often in a red or green color) in the viewfinder or on the display screen.
+Many cameras will emit a “beep,” and some of the AF points will light up (often in red or green color) in the viewfinder or on the display screen.

 The number and layout of focus points

-The robustness and flexibility of autofocus are primarily a result of the number, position and type of autofocus points made available by a given camera model.
+The robustness and flexibility of autofocus are primarily a result of the number, position, and type of autofocus points made available by a given camera model.
 High-end SLR cameras can have 45 or more autofocus points, whereas other cameras can have as few as one central AF point.
 Two example layouts of autofocus sensors are shown below: